syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 T> [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) should be set as `true`, because directional zooming relies on the pinch gesture direction.

-N> The directional zooming Feature is not supported in the macOS platform.
+N> The directional Zooming Feature is not supported in the macOS platform.

 ### Zooming by setting ZoomFactor and ZoomPosition